perryOnCrack/perryoncrack.github.io/projects.md

     Make morse code signal with your phone's flash light.

-    Written in Java & I'm in the process of rewriting it with Kotlin & adding more feature.
+    Written in Java & I'm in the process of rewriting it in Kotlin & adding more feature.

 - ### Small Scripts ([Github](https://github.com/perryOnCrack/Small-Scripts))